SAP/spartacus-docs/_pages/install/installing-sap-commerce-cloud.md

 **Note:** This step is optional to start Spartacus, but required for checkout.

 CORS (Cross-Origin Resource Sharing) defines a way for a browser and a server to decide which cross-origin requests for restricted resources can or cannot be allowed.
-Certain Spartacus functionality such as checkout and consent management may not work properly if the CORS OCC REST API settings are not configured properly in SAP Commerce Cloud.
+Certain Spartacus functionality, such as checkout and consent management, may not work properly if the CORS OCC REST API settings are not configured properly in SAP Commerce Cloud.

-To configure CORS settings for OCC REST APIs, adding the following to your SAP Commerce Cloud configuration.
-You can add these settings using the Hybris Administration Console.
-Hover your mouse over the **Platform** tab, then click **Configuration**.
+To configure CORS settings for OCC REST APIs, add the following to your SAP Commerce Cloud configuration:

 ```
 corsfilter.ycommercewebservices.allowedOrigins=http://localhost:4200 https://localhost:4200
 corsfilter.ycommercewebservices.allowedMethods=GET HEAD OPTIONS PATCH PUT POST DELETE
 corsfilter.ycommercewebservices.allowedHeaders=origin content-type accept authorization cache-control if-none-match
 ```

+You can add these settings using the Hybris Administration Console.
+Hover your mouse over the **Platform** tab, click **Configuration**, then update the CORS settings, as shown above.

 For more information, see [ycommercewebservices Extension](https://help.sap.com/viewer/9d346683b0084da2938be8a285c0c27a/latest/en-US/8c91f3a486691014b085fb11c44412ff.html) in the SAP Help Portal.